YouHaveTrouble/youhavetrouble.github.io/src/content/posts/improving-minecraft.md

 would be left with 1 health left, and you'd have precious time to react by pulling out a totem or a shield.
 Thresholds value could be configurable, but I'd say 10 health (5 hearts) is a good starting point.

+You can find a plugin that implements this idea <a href="https://modrinth.com/plugin/counterplay" target="_blank">here.</a>

 ## Finishing thoughts

 This blog post is a culmination of me theorising and experimenting with minecraft mechanics for nearly 5 years now.